Mental disorders: various disorders of the human psyche. Types of mental disorders

 • Family therapy.

-Biological and social methods in the treatment of schizophrenia should complement each other, since the former can effectively eliminate productive symptoms, stop depression and level out disorders of thinking, memory, emotions and will, while the latter are effective in returning a person to society, in teaching him elementary skills of practical life and etc. That is why in developed countries Psychosocial therapy is considered as an obligatory necessary additional component in the complex treatment of schizophrenia by various biological methods.
-It has been shown that effective psychosocial therapy can significantly reduce the risk of relapse of schizophrenic psychosis, prolong remissions, reduce drug dosages, shorten hospital stays, and reduce patient care costs.
+Biological and social methods in the treatment of schizophrenia should complement each other, since the former can effectively eliminate productive symptoms, relieve depression and level out disorders of thinking, memory, emotions and will, and the latter are effective in returning a person to society and teaching him basic skills practical life etc. That is why in developed countries Psychosocial therapy is considered as a mandatory requirement. additional component V complex treatment schizophrenia using various biological methods.
+It has been shown that effective psychosocial therapy can significantly reduce the risk of relapse of schizophrenic psychosis, prolong remissions, reduce drug dosages, shorten hospital stay, and reduce the cost of patient care.

-However, despite the importance of psychosocial therapy, biological methods remain the main ones in the treatment of schizophrenia, since only they can stop psychosis, eliminate disturbances in thinking, emotions, will, and achieve stable remission, during which a person can lead a normal life.
-Consider the characteristics, as well as the rules for the use of methods for the treatment of schizophrenia, adopted at international congresses and recorded in the recommendations of the World Health Organization.
+However, despite the importance of psychosocial therapy, biological methods remain the main ones in the treatment of schizophrenia, since only they make it possible to stop psychosis, eliminate disturbances in thinking, emotions, will, and achieve stable remission, during which a person can lead normal image life.
+Let us consider the characteristics, as well as the rules for the use of methods of treating schizophrenia, adopted at international congresses and recorded in the recommendations World Organization healthcare.

-Currently, the most important and effective biological treatment for schizophrenia is drugs (psychopharmacology).
-Therefore, we dwell on their classifications and rules of application in detail.
+Currently the most important and effective biological method The treatment of schizophrenia are medications (psychopharmacology).
+Therefore, we will dwell on their classifications and rules of application in detail.

 Modern treatment of schizophrenia during an attack

-When a person has an attack of schizophrenia (psychosis), you need to see a doctor as soon as possible, who will begin the necessary relief treatment.
-Currently, for the relief of psychosis, various drugs from the group of neuroleptics (antipsychotics) are primarily used.
+When a person begins an attack of schizophrenia (psychosis), you need to see a doctor as soon as possible, who will begin the necessary relief treatment.
+Currently, various drugs from the group of neuroleptics (antipsychotics) are primarily used to relieve psychosis.

-The most effective first-line drugs for the relief of schizophrenic psychosis are atypical antipsychotics, since they are able to eliminate productive symptoms (delusions and hallucinations) and, at the same time, minimize disturbances in speech, thinking, emotions, memory, will, facial expressions and behavior patterns.
-That is, the drugs of this group are ways not only to stop the productive symptoms of schizophrenia, but also to eliminate the negative symptoms of the disease, which is very important for the rehabilitation of a person and maintaining him in a state of remission.
-In addition, atypical antipsychotics are effective in cases where a person is intolerant of other antipsychotics or is resistant to their effects.
+Most effective drugs The first line for relief therapy of schizophrenic psychosis are atypical antipsychotics, since they are able to eliminate productive symptoms (delusions and hallucinations) and, at the same time, minimize disturbances in speech, thinking, emotions, memory, will, facial expressions and behavior patterns.
+That is, drugs in this group can not only stop the productive symptoms of schizophrenia, but also eliminate the negative symptoms of the disease, which is very important for the rehabilitation of a person and maintaining him in a state of remission.
+In addition, atypical antipsychotics are effective in cases where a person cannot tolerate other antipsychotics or is resistant to their effects.

 Treatment of psychotic disorder (delusions, hallucinations, illusions and other productive symptoms)

-So, the treatment of a psychotic disorder (delusions, hallucinations, illusions and other productive symptoms) is carried out with atypical antipsychotics, taking into account the variants of the clinical picture in which each of the drugs is most effective.
-Other drugs of the neuroleptic group are prescribed only when atypical antipsychotics are ineffective.
+So, the treatment of a psychotic disorder (delusions, hallucinations, illusions and other productive symptoms) is carried out with atypical antipsychotics, taking into account the clinical variants for which each drug is most effective.
+Other antipsychotic drugs are prescribed only when atypical antipsychotics are ineffective.

-The most powerful drug in the group is Olanzapine, which can be prescribed to all patients with schizophrenia during an attack.
+Most a strong drug group is Olanzapine, which can be prescribed to all patients with schizophrenia during an attack.

-Amisulpride and risperidone are most effective in suppressing delusions and hallucinations associated with depression and severe negative symptoms.
-Therefore, this drug is used to stop repeated episodes of psychosis.
+Amisulpride and Risperidone are most effective in suppressing delusions and hallucinations associated with depression and severe negative symptoms.
+Therefore, this drug is used to relieve repeated episodes of psychosis.

-If Olanzapine, Amisulpride, Risperidone or Quetiapine are ineffective, then they are replaced by conventional neuroleptics, which are effective in protracted psychoses, as well as in catatonic, hebephrenic and undifferentiated forms of schizophrenia that are poorly treatable.
+If Olanzapine, Amisulpride, Risperidone or Quetiapine are ineffective, then they are replaced with conventional antipsychotics, which are effective for prolonged psychoses, as well as for poorly treatable catatonic, hebephrenic and undifferentiated forms of schizophrenia.

-Mazheptil is the most effective remedy for catatonic and hebephrenic schizophrenia, and Trisedil is the most effective remedy for paranoid.
+Majeptyl is the most effective means for catatonic and hebephrenic schizophrenia, and Trisedil for paranoid schizophrenia.

-If Mazheptil or Trisedil turned out to be ineffective, or the person does not tolerate them, then conventional antipsychotics with selective action are used to relieve productive symptoms, the main representative of which is Haloperidol.
-Haloperidol suppresses speech hallucinations, automatisms, as well as any kind of delirium.
+If Majeptil or Trisedil are ineffective, or the person cannot tolerate them, then conventional neuroleptics with by selective action, the main representative of which is Haloperidol.
+Haloperidol suppresses speech hallucinations, automatisms, and all types of delusions.

-Triftazin is used for non-systematized delirium against the background of paranoid schizophrenia.
-With systematized delirium, Meterazine is used.
-Moditen is used for paranoid schizophrenia with severe negative symptoms (impaired speech, emotions, will, thinking).
+Triftazin is used for unsystematic delusions associated with paranoid schizophrenia.
+For systematized delirium, Meterazine is used.
+Moditene is used for paranoid schizophrenia with severe negative symptoms (impaired speech, emotions, will, thinking).

-In addition to atypical antipsychotics and conventional antipsychotics, atypical antipsychotics are used in the treatment of psychosis in schizophrenia, which, by their properties, occupy an intermediate position between the first two groups of drugs indicated.
-Currently, the most widely used atypical antipsychotics are Clozapine and Piportil, which are often used as first-line drugs instead of atypical antipsychotics.
+In addition to atypical antipsychotics and conventional neuroleptics, atypical neuroleptics are used in the treatment of psychosis in schizophrenia, which in their properties occupy intermediate position between the first two indicated groups of drugs.
+Currently among atypical antipsychotics the most widely used are Clozapine and Piportil, which are often used as first-line drugs instead of atypical antipsychotics.

-All drugs for the treatment of psychosis are used for 4 to 8 weeks, after which they transfer the person to a maintenance dosage or replace the drug.
-In addition to the main drug that stops delusions and hallucinations, 1-2 drugs can be prescribed, the action of which is aimed at suppressing psychomotor agitation.
+All drugs for the treatment of psychosis are used for 4–8 weeks, after which the person is transferred to a maintenance dosage or replaced medicine.
+In addition to the main drug that relieves delusions and hallucinations, 1–2 medications may be prescribed, the action of which is aimed at suppressing psychomotor agitation.

-People suffering from anorexia lose body weight by not eating or eating only non-caloric foods, as well as by harassing themselves with heavy, prolonged, daily physical exertion, enemas, inducing vomiting after eating, or taking diuretics and "fat burners".
+People suffering from anorexia lose weight by refusing to eat or taking only non-caloric foods, as well as by tormenting themselves with heavy, long-term, daily exercise. physical activity, enemas, inducing vomiting after eating or taking diuretics and fat burners.

-As weight loss progresses, when body weight becomes too low, a person develops various menstrual irregularities, muscle cramps, skin pallor, arrhythmia and other pathologies of internal organs, the functioning of which is impaired due to a lack of nutrients.
-In severe cases, changes in the structure and function of the internal organs become irreversible, resulting in death.
+As weight loss progresses and body weight becomes too low, a person develops various disorders menstrual cycle, muscle spasms, pale skin, arrhythmia and other pathologies internal organs, the functioning of which is impaired due to a lack of nutrients.
+In severe cases, changes in the structure and functioning of internal organs become irreversible, resulting in death.

 Anorexia - general characteristics and types of disease

-The term anorexia is derived from the Greek word "orexis", which translates as appetite or desire to eat, and the prefix "an", which negates, that is, replacing the meaning of the main word with the opposite.
-Thus, the interlinear translation of the term "anorexia" means the lack of desire to eat.
-This means that in the very name of the disease its main manifestation is encrypted - this is a refusal to eat and an unwillingness to eat, which, accordingly, leads to a strong and sharp weight loss, up to an extreme degree of exhaustion and death.
+The term anorexia is derived from the Greek word "orexis", which is translated as appetite or desire to eat, and the prefix "an", which negates, that is, replaces the meaning of the main word with the opposite.
+Thus, an interlinear translation of the term "anorexia" means lack of desire to eat.
+This means that the very name of the disease encodes its main manifestation - refusal of food and reluctance to eat, which, accordingly, leads to strong and dramatic weight loss, up to extreme exhaustion and death.

-Since anorexia is understood as a state of refusal of food of various origins, this term reflects only the most common symptom of several disparate diseases.
-And therefore, the strict medical definition of anorexia is rather vague, since it sounds like this: refusal of food in the presence of a physiological need for food, provoked by disturbances in the functioning of the food center in the brain.
+Since anorexia refers to the state of refusing food of various origins, this term reflects only the most common feature several isolated diseases.
+And therefore strict medical definition anorexia is quite vague as it sounds as follows: refusal of food in the presence of a physiological need for food, provoked by disruptions in the functioning of the food center in the brain.

-Women are most susceptible to anorexia, in males this disease is extremely rare.
-Currently, according to statistics from developed countries, the ratio of women and men suffering from anorexia is 10: 1.
-That is, for ten women suffering from anorexia, there is only one man with the same disease.
-A similar predisposition and susceptibility to anorexia of females is explained by the peculiarities of the functioning of their nervous system, stronger emotionality and impressionability.
+Women are most susceptible to anorexia; in males, this disease is extremely rare.
+Currently, according to statistics from developed countries, the ratio of women to men suffering from anorexia is 10: 1.
+That is, for every ten women suffering from anorexia, there is only one man with the same disease.
+Such a predisposition and susceptibility to anorexia in females is explained by the peculiarities of their functioning. nervous system, stronger emotionality and impressionability.

-It should also be noted that anorexia, as a rule, develops in people with a high level of intelligence, sensitivity and some personality traits, such as persistence in achieving goals, pedantry, punctuality, inertia, uncompromisingness, painful pride, etc.
+It should also be noted that anorexia usually develops in people who have high level intelligence, sensitivity and some personality traits, such as perseverance in achieving goals, pedantry, punctuality, inertia, uncompromisingness, painful pride, etc.

-The assumption that anorexia develops in people with a hereditary predisposition to this disease has not been confirmed.
-However, it was found that in people suffering from anorexia, the number of relatives with mental illness, character anomalies (for example, despotism, etc.) or alcoholism reaches 17%, which is much more than the average for the population.
+The assumption that anorexia develops in people with hereditary predisposition To this disease, not confirmed.
+However, it has been found that in people suffering from anorexia, the number of relatives with mental illness, character abnormalities (for example, despotism, etc.) or alcoholism reaches 17%, which is much higher than the population average.

-The causes of anorexia are varied and include both a person’s own personal characteristics and the influence of the environment, the behavior of loved ones (primarily mothers) and certain stereotypes and attitudes in society.
+The causes of anorexia are varied and include both personal characteristics a person, as well as the influence of the environment, the behavior of loved ones (primarily mothers) and certain stereotypes and attitudes existing in society.

-Depending on the leading mechanism of development and the type of causative factor that provoked the disease, there are three types of anorexia:
+Depending on the leading mechanism of development and type causative factor, which provoked the disease, there are three types of anorexia:

-• Neurotic - due to excessive excitation of the cerebral cortex by strong experienced emotions, especially negative ones;
+• Neurotic – due to overexcitement cerebral cortex with strong experienced emotions, especially negative ones;

-• Neurodynamic - due to inhibition of the center of appetite in the brain under the influence of irritants of extreme force of a non-emotional nature, for example, pain;
+• Neurodynamic – caused by inhibition of the appetite center in the brain under the influence of stimuli of extreme strength of a non-emotional nature, for example, pain;

-• Neuropsychiatric (also called nervous, or cachexia) - due to persistent volitional refusal to eat or a sharp restriction in the amount of food consumed, provoked by a mental disorder of varying severity and nature.
+• Neuropsychiatric (also called nervous or cachexia) - caused by persistent volitional refusal to eat or a sharp limitation in the amount of food consumed, provoked by a mental disorder varying degrees severity and character.

-Thus, it can be said that neurodynamic and anorexia nervosa are formed under the influence of stimuli of extraordinary strength, but of a different nature.
-In anorexia nervosa, the factors of influence are emotions and experiences related to the psychological sphere.
-And with neurodynamic, the decisive role in the development of anorexia is played by irritants not emotional, but, relatively speaking, "material", such as pain, infrasound, etc.
+Thus, it can be said that neurodynamic And neurotic anorexia are formed under the influence of irritants of extreme strength, but of different nature.
+In anorexia neurotic, the influencing factors are emotions and experiences related to the psychological sphere.
+And with neurodynamic, the decisive role in the development of anorexia is played by not emotional, but, relatively speaking, “material” stimuli, such as pain, infrasound, etc.

-Neurotic and neurodynamic anorexia are usually realized by a person who actively asks for help and turns to doctors, as a result of which their cure does not present any particular difficulties and in almost all cases is successful.
+Neurotic and neurodynamic anorexia are usually recognized by a person who actively asks for help and consults doctors, as a result of which their treatment does not present any particular difficulties and is successful in almost all cases.

-And anorexia nervosa, like drug addiction, alcoholism, gambling and other addictions, is not realized by a person, he stubbornly believes that "everything is under control" and he does not need the help of doctors.
-A person suffering from anorexia nervosa does not want to eat, on the contrary, hunger torments him quite strongly, but by an effort of will he refuses food under any pretext.
-If a person for some reason had to eat something, then after a while he can cause vomiting.
-To enhance the effect of food refusal, anorexia nervosa sufferers often torture themselves with physical exercises, take diuretics and laxatives, various "fat burners", and regularly induce vomiting after eating to empty the stomach.
+And anorexia nervosa, like drug addiction, alcoholism, gambling addiction and other addictions, is not recognized by a person; he stubbornly believes that “everything is under control” and he does not need the help of doctors.
+A person suffering from anorexia nervosa does not want to eat; on the contrary, he is tormented by hunger quite severely, but by an effort of will he refuses food under any pretext.
+If for some reason a person had to eat something, then after a while he may induce vomiting.
+To increase the effect of refusing food, sufferers of anorexia nervosa often torture themselves. exercise, take diuretics and laxatives, a variety of “fat burners,” and also regularly induce vomiting after eating in order to empty the stomach.

-In addition, this form of the disease is caused not only by the influence of external factors, but also by the characteristics of a person’s personality, and therefore its treatment presents the greatest difficulties, since it is necessary not only to debug the process of eating, but also to correct the psyche, forming the correct worldview and eliminating false stereotypes and attitudes. .
-Such a task is complex and complex, and therefore psychologists and psychotherapists play a huge role in the treatment of anorexia nervosa.
+Besides, this form The disease is caused not only by the influence of external factors, but also by the characteristics of a person’s personality, and therefore its treatment presents the greatest difficulties, since it is necessary not only to adjust the process of eating, but also to correct the psyche, forming the correct worldview and eliminating false stereotypes and attitudes.
+This task is complex and complex, and therefore in treatment anorexia nervosa A huge role belongs to psychologists and psychotherapists.

 • Primary (true) anorexia;

-Primary anorexia due to severe diseases or injuries mainly of the brain, such as, for example, hypothalamic insufficiency, Kanner's syndrome, depression, schizophrenia, neuroses with a pronounced anxious or phobic component, malignant neoplasms of any organ, the consequences of prolonged brain hypoxia or stroke, Addison's disease, hypopituitarism, poisoning, diabetes, etc. Accordingly, primary anorexia is provoked by some external factor that disrupts the work of the food center of the brain, as a result of which a person simply cannot eat normally, although he understands that this is necessary.
+Primary anorexia caused by severe diseases or injuries, mainly of the brain, such as, for example, hypothalamic insufficiency, Kanner's syndrome, depression, schizophrenia, neuroses with a pronounced anxious or phobic component, malignant neoplasms any organ, the consequences of prolonged brain hypoxia or stroke, Addison's disease, hypopituitarism, poisoning, diabetes, etc. Accordingly, primary anorexia is provoked by some external factor, disrupting the functioning of the food center of the brain, as a result of which a person simply cannot eat normally, although he understands that this is necessary.

-Secondary anorexia, or nervous, is caused by a conscious refusal or restriction of the amount of food consumed, which is provoked by borderline mental disorders in combination with attitudes in society and relationships between loved ones.
-With secondary anorexia, it is not diseases that cause eating disorders that come to the fore, but a strong-willed refusal to eat, associated with a desire to lose weight or change one's appearance.
-That is, with secondary anorexia, there are no diseases that disrupt appetite and normal eating behavior.
+Secondary anorexia, or anorexia nervosa, is caused by a conscious refusal or limitation of the amount of food consumed, which is provoked by borderline mental disorders in combination with attitudes existing in society and relationships between close people.
+With secondary anorexia, it is not the diseases that cause the disorders that come to the fore eating behavior, but a volitional refusal to eat, associated with the desire to lose weight or change one’s appearance.
+That is, with secondary anorexia there are no diseases that interfere with appetite and normal eating behavior.

-Secondary anorexia, in fact, fully corresponds to the neuropsychic in terms of the mechanism of formation.
-And the primary one combines both neurodynamic, and neurotic, and anorexia caused by somatic, endocrine or other diseases.
-In the further text of the article, we will call secondary anorexia nervosa, since it is precisely this name that is most often used, common and, accordingly, understandable.
-We will call neurodynamic and neurotic anorexia primary or true, uniting them into one type, since their course and principles of therapy are very similar.
+Secondary anorexia, in fact, fully corresponds to the neuropsychic mechanism of formation.
+And the primary one combines neurodynamic, neurotic, and anorexia caused by somatic, endocrine or other diseases.
+In the further text of the article we will call secondary anorexia nervous, since this is its name that is the most frequently used, widespread and, accordingly, understandable.
+We will call neurodynamic and neurotic anorexia primary or true, combining them into one type, since their course and principles of therapy are very similar.

-Thus, given all the signs and characteristics of various types of pathology, we can say that primary anorexia is a somatic disease (such as gastritis, duodenitis, coronary artery disease, etc.), and nervous - mental.
+Thus, taking into account all the signs and features various types pathology, we can say that primary anorexia is a somatic disease (such as gastritis, duodenitis, ischemic heart disease, etc.), and nervous anorexia is a mental one.
 Therefore, these two types of anorexia are quite different from each other.

-Since anorexia nervosa is currently the most common and a big problem, we will consider this type of disease in as much detail as possible.
+Since it is currently most common and represents big problem anorexia nervosa, then we will consider this type of disease in as much detail as possible.

-At the household level, distinguishing anorexia nervosa from primary is quite simple.
-The fact is that people suffering from anorexia nervosa hide their disease and condition, they stubbornly refuse medical care, believing that they are all right.
-They try not to advertise the refusal of food, reducing its consumption by various methods, for example, quietly shifting pieces from their plate to neighboring ones, throwing food in the trash or bags, ordering only light salads in cafes and restaurants, citing the fact that they are "not hungry" etc. And people suffering from primary anorexia realize that they need help, because they try to eat food, but they do not succeed.
-That is, if a person refuses the help of a doctor and stubbornly refuses to admit the existence of a problem, then we are talking about anorexia nervosa.
-If a person, on the contrary, is actively looking for ways to eliminate the problem, turns to doctors and is treated, then we are talking about primary anorexia.
+At the everyday level, it is quite simple to distinguish anorexia nervosa from primary.
+The fact is that people suffering from anorexia nervosa hide their illness and condition; they stubbornly refuse medical help, believing that everything is fine with them.
+They try not to advertise their refusal to eat, reducing its consumption by various methods, for example, discreetly transferring pieces from their plate to neighboring ones, throwing food in the trash or bags, ordering only light salads in cafes and restaurants, citing the fact that they are “not hungry.” etc. And people suffering from primary anorexia realize that they need help because they are trying to eat, but they are unable to do so.
+That is, if a person refuses the help of a doctor and stubbornly refuses to admit the existence of a problem, then we're talking about about anorexia nervosa.
+If, on the contrary, a person actively seeks ways to eliminate the problem, turns to doctors and gets treatment, then we are talking about primary anorexia.

-Gambling is a mental disorder, the essence of which is the presence of a pathological addiction to any gambling in a person.
-At its core, gambling is drug-like addiction or alcohol addiction, in which a person cannot control and suppress their desire to take drugs or drink an alcoholic beverage.
-Only with gambling a person is not able to suppress and control the desire to play.
+Gambling addiction is a mental disorder, the essence of which is the presence of a pathological addiction to any form of gambling.
+At its core, gambling addiction is drug-like addiction or alcohol addiction, in which a person is unable to control and suppress their desire to take drugs or drink alcoholic drink.
+Only with gambling addiction is a person unable to suppress and control the desire to play.

-Gambling addiction is pathological precisely because a person is not able to control his behavior and suppress the desire to play when external life circumstances require focusing on other matters.
-That is, if a person goes to play, in spite of everything, being unable to resist the desire to play because of the complete "turn off" of common sense, then this is precisely addiction - gambling.
+Gambling addiction is pathological precisely because a person is unable to control his behavior and suppress the desire to play, when external life circumstances require focusing on other matters.
+That is, if a person goes to play, no matter what, being unable to resist the desire to play due to a complete “shutdown” common sense, then this is precisely an addiction – gambling addiction.

-Gambling addiction must be distinguished from ordinary, episodic gambling, which is a normal behavior of people in different countries and cultures.
-After all, certain gambling games are available in different countries, people periodically play them in order to have fun.
-But with normal participation in gambling, there are no harmful, negative consequences for a person, since the individual gambles only when there is free time and money, without risking everything, without getting into debt and without making gambling a priority in life.
+Gambling addiction must be distinguished from ordinary, episodic participation in gambling, which is normal behavior people in different countries and cultures.
+After all, certain gambling games are available in different countries; people periodically play them for the purpose of having fun.
+But with normal participation in gambling, a person does not experience any harmful, negative consequences, since an individual plays only when he has free time and funds, without risking everything, without going into debt and without making the game a life priority.

-Normally, gambling is just a kind of entertainment, a kind of recreation, taking part in which a person is distracted from ordinary daily activities and worries, is psychologically discharged and leaves after the game with positive emotions and good mood, which allows him to work productively in the future. work, family and social life.
+Normally, participation in a gambling game is just a form of entertainment, a type of recreation, by taking part in which a person is distracted from ordinary everyday activities and worries, is psychologically discharged and leaves after playing with positive emotions And good mood, which allows him to continue to work productively at work, take care of his family and participate in public life.

-Gambling as a form of recreation and entertainment is very popular because of its mental components, such as gradually increasing psychological stress followed by relaxation.
-Participating in the game, a person experiences a lot of tension due to risk and anxiety about a possible loss, mixed with the hope of winning.
-Moreover, this tension gradually increases, reaching a maximum by the final stage of the game, after which a detente sets in, when everything ends and it becomes clear who lost and who won.
-Detente necessarily occurs, since mental stress is removed due to clarification of the situation with winners and losers, that is, the moment of uncertainty is eliminated.
-Moreover, detente can bring positive and negative emotions, depending on whether the person won or lost.
-But, regardless of the success of the game, after its completion, a person feels well rested and distracted from the usual routine, as a result of which he can again begin to perform daily duties with renewed vigor and enthusiasm that appeared after good entertainment and a complete switch to another area - the game.
+Gambling as a form of recreation and entertainment is very popular because of its mental components, such as gradually increasing psychological stress followed by release.
+While participating in the game, a person experiences strong tension because of the risk and worries about a possible loss mixed with the hope of winning.
+Moreover, this tension gradually increases, reaching a maximum towards the final stage of the game, after which there is a release when everything ends and it becomes clear who lost and who won.
+Discharge occurs necessarily, because mental stress is removed due to clarification of the situation with the winners and losers, that is, the moment of uncertainty is eliminated.
+Moreover, discharge can bring positive and negative emotions, depending on whether a person wins or loses.
+But, regardless of the success of the game, after its completion a person feels well rested and distracted from the usual routine, as a result of which he can again begin to perform everyday duties with new strength and enthusiasm that appeared after good entertainment and a complete switch to another area - the game.

-When it comes to mental disorders, people usually imagine a disheveled person with a crazy wandering look, doing things that defy any logic.
+When it comes to mental disorder, people usually imagine a disheveled person with a crazy, wandering gaze, committing actions that defy any logic.
 However, in reality this is not entirely true.
-The most common mental disorders do not have clear manifestations for others, and their owners themselves often do not even suspect that they need specialized help, if not in a psychiatric hospital, then at least in a psychotherapist's chair.
-Psychiatrists have compiled a kind of rating of the most frequent mental disorders affecting our contemporaries.
+The most common mental disorders do not have clear manifestations for others, and their owners themselves often do not even suspect that they need help. specialized assistance if not in a psychiatric hospital, then at least in a psychotherapist’s chair.
+Psychiatrists have compiled a kind of rating of the most common mental disorders that amaze our contemporaries.

-This is the borderline between health and disease.
-It is characterized by nervousness, insomnia, emotional instability and a sense of hopelessness.
-The peculiarity is that by taking a step towards the direction of the disease, the patient can get, in addition to neurosis or psychosis, any somatic disease - as you know, it breaks where it is subtle, and the problem will arise with what there is a predisposition to.
-This condition differs from ordinary fatigue in that a person can no longer help himself, just having a good rest.
+This borderline state between health and illness.
+Characterized by nervousness, insomnia, emotional instability and a feeling of hopelessness.
+The peculiarity is that by taking a step in the direction of the disease, the patient can receive, in addition to neurosis or psychosis, any somatic disease- as you know, it breaks where it is thin, and a problem will arise with what there is a predisposition to.
+This condition differs from ordinary fatigue in that a person can no longer help himself simply by properly resting.

 Nervous breakdown

-The human psyche is able to endure significant loads without harm to itself, provided that they alternate with relaxation.
-If there is a load for a long time, but there is no rest, a nervous breakdown occurs.
-Its manifestations are diverse, but the name speaks for itself: a person’s nerves can’t stand it, and he begins to break down on everyone and everything, to commit rash acts that he would never have allowed in a normal state.
-A nervous breakdown is a very dangerous condition, as it can become the starting point for a more severe mental illness.
+The human psyche is capable of bearing significant loads without harm to itself, provided that they alternate with relaxation.
+If there is stress for a long time and there is no rest, a nervous breakdown occurs.
+Its manifestations are varied, but the name speaks for itself: a person’s nerves cannot stand it, and he begins to lash out at everyone and everything, commit rash acts that he would never allow in life. in good condition.
+Nervous breakdown - very dangerous condition, as it can become a trigger for more severe mental illness.

 Professional burnout syndrome

-This disorder may seem frivolous to someone, because it is associated with professional activity, and it is just one of the aspects of life.
-But in fact, this disease, although it arises from a situation at work, negatively affects a person’s entire life, leading to irritability, a sense of hopelessness, eating disorders, autonomic disorders, depression, and personality changes.
-Burnout syndrome overtakes those people whose work is connected with emotional involvement in the problems of their clients.
-These are doctors, psychologists, teachers, social workers, customer service managers in large industries, etc. The disease is associated with the inability to protect one's mental space and the inability to relax.
+This disorder may seem frivolous to some, because it is associated with professional activity, and it is just one of the aspects of life.
+But in fact, although this disease arises due to the situation at work, it negatively affects a person’s entire life, leading to irritability, a feeling of hopelessness, eating disorders, autonomic disorders, depression and personality changes.
+Syndrome professional burnout overtakes those people whose work involves emotional involvement in the problems of their clients.
+These are doctors, psychologists, teachers, social service workers, customer service managers at large industries etc. The disease is associated with the inability to protect one's mental space and the inability to relax.

 Post-dissertation syndrome

-Another occupational disease associated with overexertion, only this time not emotional, but mental.
-The name of the syndrome suggests its cause: excessive prolonged effort, culminating in the surrender of responsible work.
-This is not necessarily a dissertation, the reason can be any important task that requires full dedication of forces.
-Forces are given, and when the work is completed, the meaning of life is lost with it.
-A person does not find a place for himself, does not know where to apply his strength, apathy and a feeling of emptiness overtake him, and at the same time he does not take on a new business, fearing to relive the difficulties associated with it.
+One more thing occupational disease, associated with overstrain, only this time not emotional, but mental.
+The name of the syndrome suggests its cause: excessive prolonged effort, ending with the delivery of responsible work.
+This is not necessarily a dissertation; the reason can be any important task that requires full dedication.
+The strength is given away, and when the work is completed, the meaning of life is lost along with it.
+A person does not find a place for himself, does not know where to put his strength, he is overtaken by apathy and a feeling of emptiness, and at the same time he does not take on a new task, fearing to re-experience the difficulties associated with it.
 In severe cases, post-dissertation syndrome can lead to feelings of worthlessness and suicidal thoughts.

 Neurasthenia

-The term "neurasthenia" can be translated as "nervous exhaustion".
-It is a consequence of the inability to assess their capabilities and distribute their forces.
-Neurosthenics lose the ability to concentrate on the task, grab one thing or another, realizing the unproductiveness of such behavior, become irritable, conflict, aggressive or whiny.
+The term "neurasthenia" can be translated as " nervous exhaustion" It is a consequence of the inability to assess one’s capabilities and distribute one’s forces.
+Neurosthenics lose the ability to concentrate on a task, grab at one thing or another, realizing the unproductiveness of such behavior, become irritable, conflictual, aggressive or whiny.
 They are not able to adequately perceive criticism addressed to them, even the mildest.
-This disorder is characterized by bursts of violent activity, interspersed with periods of complete apathy, as well as intolerance to loud sounds, smells, bright lights - any strong stimuli.
-Lack of appetite or excessive appetite, headaches, insomnia and deterioration of sexual function are also among the symptoms of neurasthenia.
+This disorder is characterized by outbreaks flurry of activity, interspersed with periods of complete apathy, as well as intolerance loud sounds, smells, bright light - any strong irritants.
+Lack of appetite or excessive appetite, headaches, insomnia and deterioration of sexual function are also symptoms of neurasthenia.

 Abulia

-Aboulia is a mental disorder in which a person cannot force himself to do the necessary things.
-With a full understanding of the importance of action, such people are incapable of action itself, they watch with horror how, as a result of their passivity, their life is going downhill without doing anything.
+Abulia is a mental disorder in which a person cannot bring himself to perform necessary actions.
+While fully understanding the importance of action, such people are incapable of action itself; they watch in horror as, as a result of their passivity, their lives go downhill, without doing anything.
 Abulia may be secondary, i.e. a symptom of a mental illness, such as schizophrenia, but can also act as an independent disorder.
-It is not known for certain where the fine line between weak will and aboulia lies.
-The main cause of the disease, as well as the vast majority of other abnormalities, experts consider stress.
+Where the fine line lies between weak will and abulia is not known for certain.
+Experts consider stress to be the main cause of the disease, as well as the vast majority of other abnormalities.

-This term sometimes refers to one of the types of neurosis - obsessive-compulsive disorder.
+This term sometimes refers to one of the types of neurosis - neurosis obsessive states.
 It occurs in people whose activities are associated with the need for constant concentration, increased attentiveness and responsibility.
-The disease is manifested by an obsessive repetition of any monotonous actions or disturbing thoughts: washing hands after contact with any object, checking whether electrical appliances are turned off, constantly checking email, updating a page on social networks, etc.
+The disease is manifested by obsessive repetition of any monotonous actions or anxious thoughts: washing hands after contact with any object, checking whether electrical appliances are turned off, constantly checking email, page refresh in social networks etc.

 Depression

 Depression is the scourge of our time.
-As a matter of fact, this term is now widely abused, calling it both a depressed mood that has come as a result of completely objective reasons, and a severe mental illness that can lead to alcoholism, suicide or other unpleasant consequences.
+As a matter of fact, it is now customary to greatly abuse this term, calling it both a depressed mood that occurs as a result of completely objective reasons, and a serious mental illness that can lead to alcoholism, suicide or other unpleasant consequences.
 Depression in the medical sense is, of course, the second option.
-The disease can be characterized as the loss of the ability to enjoy life and experience pleasant moments.
-The life of a person in depression becomes gray, dull and monotonous, such a state is extremely painful for a person, and lasts an unbearably long time.
-Advice to unwind, become positive or rethink life in this case will not help, a person needs the help of a psychotherapist, and sometimes a course of drug therapy.
+The disease can be characterized as a loss of the ability to enjoy life and experience pleasant moments.
+The life of a depressed person becomes grey, dull and monotonous; this state is extremely painful for a person and lasts unbearably long.
+Advice to unwind, become positive or rethink life will not help in this case; the person needs the help of a psychotherapist, and sometimes a course of drug therapy.

 Panic attacks

-Panic attacks are another type of neurosis characterized by sudden attacks of irrational fear, with all the reactions that accompany it: palpitations, cold sweats, hand tremors, blood pressure surges, etc. Panic attacks are subject to people who for a long time are in a state of fear of not doing something or not being able to do it, pursued by fear of failure.
-The reason is banal - stress, overwork associated with an increased sense of responsibility and inability to work in a team, trust people, give part of their load to other employees.
-“If you want everything to be done right, do it yourself” - this is the motto proclaimed by these people, and it is the main reason for the disorder of their psyche.
+Panic attacks are another type of neuroses, characterized by sudden attacks of irrational fear, with all the accompanying reactions: heart palpitations, cold sweat, trembling hands, jumps blood pressure etc. Panic attacks people are susceptible long time those who are in a state of fear of not doing something or not being in time, haunted by the fear of failure.
+The reason is simple – stress, overwork associated with heightened feeling responsibility and inability to work in a team, trust people, and transfer part of their workload to other employees.
+“If you want everything done right, do it yourself” - this is the motto proclaimed by these people, and this is the main reason for their mental disorder.

 CATEGORIES